 Throughout the trip, we continued our geocaching adventures around town.
 The journey took us to a number of beautiful places, as well as historic spots around the city.
 We really loved having the wifi as a back up in many of the popular areas of town, in case we had any trouble finding a cache.

 Hong Kong Geocaching Community

-I think that having a close-knit, fun and active community of geocachers can help foster the creativity of the group too.
-I mean, come on…look at this Travel Bug Hotel that we found, this thing is crazy awesome – I don’t even know where to begin!
-We had to give this one a favorite point (as many others have), because our minds were blown!
+I think that having a close-knit, fun, and active community of geocachers can help foster the creativity of the group too.
+Come on…look at this Travel Bug Hotel that we found, this thing is crazy awesome – I don’t even know where to begin!
+We had to give this one a favorite point (as many others have) because our minds were blown!

 Thanks so much to this awesome community of Geocachers in Hong Kong for some really great caches.
 And thanks to the city for providing such great wifi service, enabling us to really enjoy our experience even more.
-Our next Geocaching in Hong Kong adventure lead us on an FTF Geocaching adventure around Disneyland Hong Kong.
+Our next Geocaching adventure leads us on an FTF Geocaching adventure around Disneyland Hong Kong.